anradix/42-cursus/2-get_next_line/README.md

 static variables.

 ### How do I use it?
-1. Clone this repo and cd into it
+1. Clone this repo and cd into it:

        git clone https://github.com/antoineradix/42-cursus.git
        cd 42-cursus/2-get_next_line

-2. Build the executable
+2. Build the executable:

         gcc -Wall -Wextra -Werror [main.c] [get_next_line.c] [get_next_line_utils.c]

-3. Now we can test it with
+3. Now we can test it with:

         ./a.out [file.txt]